-Since decades, the primary concern of any business is to understand the data is responsible for its growth.
-For any E commerce business too, there are a few factors that help in analyzing its performance.
-Out of all the available factors, it is the site speed that determines the E commerce performance.
+For decades, the primary concern of any business is to understand the data is responsible for its growth.
+For any E-commerce business, too, there are a few factors that help in analyzing its performance.
+Out of all the available elements, it is the site speed that determines the E-commerce performance.
 Here is now the site speed and performance go hand in hand.

-There is no doubt in the fact that slow web pages can make eCommerce retailers lose billions.
-Despite the difference between a fast and slowly navigating page being not more than 3-4 seconds, the loss that the retailers had to bear is too high.
-People who are navigating internet these days have turned highly impatient when it comes to loading.
+There is no doubt in the fact that slow web pages can make e-commerce retailers lose billions.
+Even though the difference between a fast and slowly navigating page is not more than 3-4 seconds, the loss that the retailers have to bear because of it is too high.
+People who are navigating the internet these days have turned highly impatient when it comes to loading.

-Several reports have suggested that nearly 44% of online shoppers get jitters on witnessing extremely slow checkout pages.
+Several reports have suggested that nearly 44% of online shoppers get jitters on witnessing prolonged checkout pages.
 They react in two ways.
 Firstly, they would leave the website while cancelling the transaction.
-Secondly, the applicant might decide never to return to the website.
-This would ultimately lead to abandonment of the transaction.
+Secondly, the applicant might decide never to return to the site.
+It would ultimately lead to the abandonment of the transaction.

 Who says that a delay of second or two does not matter?
 Most researchers have suggested that nearly 87% of the audience prefers to abandon the transaction even with a delay of 2 seconds.
-This is why the customers cut short the experience by either buying fewer items or the worst cancel the purchase.
+That is why the customers cut short the experience by either buying fewer items or, worse, cancel the purchase.

 A hypothetical example could make this easy to understand.
-Back in 2010, a page taking 6 seconds to load experienced reduction of 40% in conversions.
-However, in 2015, a page that takes 6 seconds to will suffer nearly 50% reduction in the conversion.
-You cannot expect your customers to be patient & wait for the pages to load.
-They expect fast loading speeds and would never hesitant from navigating to faster websites.
+Back in 2010, a page taking 6 seconds to load experienced a reduction of 40% in conversions.
+However, in 2015, a page that took 6 seconds to load suffered a nearly 50% reduction in the conversion.
+You cannot expect your customers to be patient and wait for the pages to load.
+They expect fast loading speeds and would never hesitate from navigating to faster websites.

-Any customer, who had a negative experience shopping experience at your site, will make his or her way to the competitor’s site.
-This means that your site not only lost a customer but also you have driven traffic to your competitor’s site.
-This is something that is going to affect your eCommerce performance badly.
+Any customer, who had a negative shopping experience at your site, will make his or her way to the competitor’s website.
+It means that your site not only lost a customer but you, also have driven traffic to your competitor’s site.
+It is something that is going to affect your e-commerce performance severely.